Inle Lake: A Glimpse into Life on the Water in Myanmar

 A few huts down the canal and two men could be seen bent over an outboard motor eagerly trying to fix it.
 This was clearly a garage Inle Lake style.

 Village life and the markets

 As the boat sped through the waters of Inle Lake the everyday life in the villages could be seen.
-Huge woven baskets were suspended from the shoulders of men and women as they walked along the paths towards the market.
+Huge woven baskets were suspended from the shoulders of men and women as they walked along the paths toward the market.

-Somewhere on Inle Lake there is a market each weekday and it is quite a community event.
+Somewhere on Inle Lake, there is a market each weekday and it is quite a community event.
 The bright orange turbaned ladies had walked for three hours from the hill tribe areas to trade green tea for fish which they took back up to their villages.

 There was a riot of color from the spice stalls where women looked for their cooking ingredients.
 A bony hand shot out and grabbed my wrist.
-With a toothless smile the toffee seller offered me a taste of the peanut brittle, freshly made and delicious.
+With a toothless smile, the toffee seller offered me a taste of the peanut brittle, freshly made and delicious.

 “Gasoline,” came the response at my puzzled look.
 There were no gas stations here and so a lot of the fuel is sold by the side of the road, ready to be poured into engines.

-On the outskirts of the market the thanaka paste lady used a whetstone to grind this famous bark and sold the pale yellowy cream to visitors eager to protect their skin from the relentless rays of the sun.
+On the outskirts of the market, the thanaka paste lady used a whetstone to grind this famous bark and sold the pale yellowy cream to visitors eager to protect their skin from the relentless rays of the sun.

 No Fishy Odor